linuxlizard/pymake/README.md

 Ultimate long-term goal is a GNU Make visual debugger.
 I want breakpoints on variables changing.
 I want to single step through the rules.
 I want to put a breakpoint on a rule.

+## Update 20230208.
+The Covid Update.

+Away from work sick with Covid.
+Not sick enough to not be bored watching TV.
+* include directives work (need more testing)
+* starting multi-line 'define' variables
+* revamped the tokenizer to better handle rules vs expressions
+* because of the improved tokenizer, much improved conditional block handling

 ## Update 20230122.
 More Pythonic.

 Thanks to a PR, the code is in a much cleaner, more Pythonic state.
 All the test code and test makefiles are now in tests/ directory.